xyjigsaw/Named-Entity-Recognition-for-Homepage/README.md

 ![](profileExtractor.png)

-Next, HTML metadata is obtained by Python crawler, and HTML data is passed into the text extraction algorithm WNBTE to obtain texts.
+Then, HTML metadata is obtained by Python crawler, and HTML data flows into the text extraction algorithm(WNBTE) to obtain texts.
 Then, the text paragraphs are segmented at phrase level, and the segmented words are passed into the fastText for labeling.

 ## Project Structure
 - ff_classifier: using fasttext to train automatically and predict academic behavior (<1s)